Bill and Ben (TV series)

-Bill and Ben is a British programme for young children that aired between 11 January 2001 and 4 September 2002 for two seasons.
-The TV series is a remake of the 1952 TV series Flower Pot Men.
-Bill and Ben was first initiated by Mark Lovick, a producer and director from Sydney, Australia, in the 1990s, with Laurence Harbottle, legal trustee of the Freda Lingstrom Estate, London.
-However, this arrangement was curtailed, before the copyright expired.
-The TV series was distributed by BBC Worldwide.
+Bill and Ben is a British stop-motion animated television series produced by Cosgrove Hall Films for BBC Worldwide.
+It is a remake of the 1952 TV series Flower Pot Men aimed at young children.
+Production began in 2000, and it aired for two series between 4 January 2001 and 10 December 2002.

 Broadcast

-On 4 January 2001, a new series in colour named Bill and Ben began on CBBC on BBC Two, this time involving stop-motion animation, 35mm film style and full colour, and made by Cosgrove Hall Films with a team of ten animators.
+On January 4, 2001, a new series in colour named Bill and Ben began on Children's BBC on BBC One, this time involving stop-motion animation, 35mm film style and full colour, and made by Cosgrove Hall Films with a team of ten animators.
 This show features the voices of John Thomson (who also serves as the narrator), Jimmy Hibbert, and Eve Karpf.
-The TV series aired in the Republic of Ireland on RTEjr and formerly aired on CBeebies in 2002–2011.
+The TV series aired in the Republic of Ireland on RTÉjr and formerly aired on CBeebies from February 11, 2002 to the afternoon of August 29, 2008.